zaphosting/docs/docs/webspace-email-delivery-optimization.md

 Should our webspace instances still be blacklisted by certain providers, we immediately contact them to resolve the situation as quickly as possible.

 :::warning
 If smooth and reliable email delivery is crucial for you, choosing a service with a dedicated IP address is the better decision.
-Depending on the size and complexity of your project, we recommend using a **[VPS](https://zap-hosting.com/en/vps-hosting)**, **[Root Server](https://zap-hosting.com/en/root-server-hosting)**, or **[Dedicated Server](https://zap-hosting.com/en/dedicated-server-hosting)** for this purpose.
+Depending on the size and complexity of your project, we recommend using a **[VPS](https://zap-hosting.com/en/vps-hosting)** or **[Dedicated Server](https://zap-hosting.com/en/dedicated-server-hosting)** for this purpose.
 :::

 ## Compliance with Content & Safety Standards